 Contact the Safety, Health and Chemicals Policy Unit:

 The Health and Safety Authority (HSA) is the national statutory body with responsibility for ensuring that the workers of Ireland (employed and self-employed) and those affected by work activity are protected from work related injury and ill-health.

 The HSA has statutory responsibility for chemicals and accreditation in Ireland.

-The HSA’s Workplace Contact Unit (WCU) is a helpdesk resource for employers, employees and members of the public.
-The WCU is the primary point of contact for its customers for a range of topics including:
+The HSA Contact Centre is a helpdesk resource for employers, employees and members of the public.
+It is the primary point of contact for a range of topics including:

 - reporting workplace accidents, fatalities and serious incidents

 - obtaining health and safety information

 Transitional Protocol: Good Practice Guidance for Continuing to Prevent the Spread of COVID-19